kinnay/AEA/docs/reference/aea.md

 <code>**class MACValidationError(ParseError)**</code><br>
 <code>**class ChecksumValidationError(ParseError)**</code>

-All asymmetric keys must be encoded in PEM format.
-Password-based encryption formats cannot be signed.

 ## Encoding
-If the following keyword argument is omitted, the profile is inferred from the remaining keyword arguments:
+The following keyword argument is optional and specifies how the archive is encrypted and signed.
+If it is omitted, the profile type is inferred from the remaining keyword arguments:

 * <code>profile: [ProfileType](#profiletype)</code>

-If one of the following keyword arguments is specified, the file is encrypted:
+If one of the following keyword arguments is specified, the archive is encrypted.
+No more than one of them may be specified:

 * `symmetric_key: bytes` (32 bytes)
 * `recipient_pub: bytes`
 * `password: str`

-If the following keyword argument is specified, the file is signed:
+If the following keyword argument is specified, the archive is signed

 * `signature_priv: bytes`